-While looking around to find ways to make my own film using a Super 8 camera, I stumbled upon Karen Hines and her amazing video of her alter-ego, Pochsy (pronounced “Poxy”).
+While looking around to find ways to make my own film using a Super 8 camera, I stumbled upon Karen Hines and the amazing video of her alter-ego, Pochsy (pronounced “Poxy”).
 She sounds like the narrator in the M83 song “Moon Child,” which happens to be my all-time favorite M83 song.
-Unfortunately I can’t figure out how to embed the video for her 5-minute oeuvre, so just follow the link.
-Anybody wanna try and make one better with me?

 I cannot express to you how much you have meant to me, even when I had no idea of who you were.
 You, Rod Serling and Charles Beaumont were my Mount Rushmore of TV screenwriters when I was a wee lass.
 Twilight Zone haunted my dreams, so there would be long periods when I had to stay away from it, lest my nightmares start again.

 You are a master, and, indeed I consider, a father of the perfect twist ending.
 And yet you were well-aware that not every story had to have a twist; just to inspire thought within the reader/viewer was enough.
 There are very few people within the film world that have the vision to adapt your world, your perfect way of setting scenes and controlling characters.